Journaly/journaly/README.md

 $ alter user <your_username> with superuser;
 ```

-4. Finally, apply database migrations to your new database instance:
+4. Apply database migrations to your new database instance:

 ```bash
 $ npx prisma migrate up --experimental
 ```

+5. Finally, go to your `.env` file in the backend directory and replace the placeholders with your new postgres username & password.

 You've got a local Journaly PostgreSQL DB, woohoo! 🎉

+#### Useful Commands For Working With Your DB

+- Start up your psql `journaly_db` shell: `psql <your_db_url>`

 ### Running Journaly

-1. From the frontend directory, run `npm run dev` to start up the frontend dev server.
+1. To run the entire app in local development mode, simply run `npm run dev` from the root of the project!
+This will use `concurrently` to start up both the frontend and backend dev servers.
-2. Finally, run `npm run dev` from the backend directory to start up the backend dev server.
+2. If you would like to run frontend or backend separately, you can run `npm run dev` from each respective directory.

 ### Seeding your database